zulip/zulip/docs/overview/gsoc-ideas.md

 Zulip operates under group mentorship.
 That means you should generally post in public streams on chat.zulip.org, not send private messages, for assistance.
-Our preferred approach is to just post in a public stream on chat.zulip.org and someone will help you.
+Our preferred approach is to just post in an appropriate public stream on chat.zulip.org and someone will help you.
 We list the Zulip contributors who are experts for various projects by name below; they will likely be able to provide you with the best feedback on your proposal (feel free to @-mention them in your Zulip post).

 However, the first and most important thing to do for building a strong application is to show your skills by contributing to a large